H-Sogh/Confined-Mechanism-for-Minimally-Invasive-Surgery/README.md

 ## Key Features

 - **Design‑based RCM** – No iterative numerical IK solvers needed.
 - **Low‑cost & simple** – Standard revolute joints and rigid links.
+3 actuators and easy control.
 - **Lightweight & compact** – Suitable for portable/handheld surgical robots.
 - **Upgradable** – Can be extended to variable‑radius RCM with one extra actuator.

 ## Usage

 1. **3D printing** – Use the STL files in `CAD/STL/prototype` for a physical prototype.
-2. **Error analysis** – The `laser error analysis stl files` are designed for optical measurement setups.
+2. **Error analysis** – The `CAD/STL/laser error analysis stl files` are designed for error measurement setups.
 3. **Documentation** – See `Photos/Geometry/` for kinematic definitions and model.

 ## Citation

-If you use this design in your research, please cite the accompanying paper (to be added).
+If you use this design in your research, please consider citing the accompanying paper (to be added).

-## License

-[Specify your license, e.g., MIT, CC‑BY‑NC, or “All rights reserved”]